jkguiang/rtt-lab/client/README.md

 Only Python tests can be run by `run.sh`, so any non-Python scripts have be run manually.
 Therefore, the following instructions will only pertain to new Python tests, as any other tests are completely left to the user's discretion.

 ## Running tests
 In order to _run_ any tests, you first need to hop onto the client container (assuming it's already running).
-This command is given in the main README, but we include it here as well for convenience.
+This command is given in the main README, but we include it here as well for convenience:
 ```
 docker exec -it rtt-client /bin/bash
 ```
 Once on the container, `run.sh` can be used to access and run any tests in the `experiments` directory.
-The usage instructions are included here for convenience:
+The usage instructions are  as follows:
 ```
 usage: ./run.sh --experiment=NAME [OPTIONAL ARGS] [ADDITIONAL ARGS]